 Feasibility and prioritization analysis of the GNSO Review Recommendations

-To: ICANN Board Organizational Effectiveness Committee
+To: Rinalia Abdul Rahim, Chair of the ICANN Board Organizational Effectiveness Committee (OEC)

 cc-list: GNSO Council

 Dear All,

 On behalf of the GNSO Council, I am pleased to hereby transmit the GNSO Working Party’s Feasibility and Prioritization Analysis of the GNSO Review Recommendations (see attachment).
 In its meeting on 14 April, the GNSO Council unanimously adopted this analysis apart from recommendation #21 for which the Council adopted the following modification: “The Council recommends staff working with the GNSO to institute methods of information sharing of highly relevant research related to gTLDs to help the GNSO community members increase their knowledge base (low priority)”.